neurolab-ju/ans-os/README.md

 | Correct answer   | 1              |
 | Incorrect answer | 2              |

-EEG start after main instructions (in 3, 2, 1...go) and end after main loop finish (before ending instructions).
+EEG starts after practice sequence and end after main loop finish (before ending instructions).

+# Variable logging
+Logfile log all kind of variables (e.g., time_xxx represent onset of particular object).
+Important ones are:
+- LEVEL (which log difficulty level was played)
+- correct (if trial was or it was not correct)
+- response_time_MouseLogger (RT)
+- time_FishCluster (onset of FishCluster)

 # Advanced
 ## Another software